kubernetes/website/docs/tutorials/replicated-stateful-application/run-replicated-stateful-application.md

 MySQL itself does not provide a mechanism to do this, so the example uses a popular open-source tool called Percona XtraBackup.
-During the clone, the source MySQL server may suffer reduced performance.
+During the clone, the source MySQL server might suffer reduced performance.
 To minimize impact on the master, the script instructs each Pod to clone from the Pod whose ordinal index is one lower.
 This works because the StatefulSet controller will always ensure Pod `N` is